Job openings in Program 3

 Aims / Hypotheses

-The project aims to investigate the effect of amino acid substitutions in the hydrophobic active-site cavities of both enzymes on catalytic properties.
+The project aims to characterize AlkB in a cell-free system in order to investigate the effect of amino acid substitutions in the hydrophobic active-site cavities, and to analyze the molecular basis of a side-reactivity of the enzyme.
 Furthermore, the influence of peripheral amino acids on catalysis is investigated.
+The evolutionary emergency of the acceptance of different substrates such as alkanes and aromates will be analyzed by ancestral sequence reconstruction.

 Method